Ticketedmoon/weather-as-a-service/README.md

 otherwise!
 Sometimes you may notice if you select a certain country, that the cities won't be found - this is just a data issue on their end - I have a red snackbar notification appear for when this comes up, but the vast majority of countries work.

+Additionally, I did not include any tests for this project.

 ### Stretch goals attempted
 - Created a simple UI, with React/Typescript/Webpack and node.
 - Deployed the application with the link in the readme.